anre005/HandsOnTSA/RW/rnorm.md

 where *dist* indicates the desired distribution.

-An overview over the base `R` functionality and distribution provided by additional CRAN packages can be found [here](https://cran.r-project.org/web/views/Distributions.html).
+An overview over the base `R` functionality and distributions provided by additional CRAN packages can be found [here](https://cran.r-project.org/web/views/Distributions.html).